mattma/docs/go/primitives/goroutine.md

 A goroutine is a function executing concurrently to other functions, run on a thread managed by the Go scheduler.
 Goroutines can be moved between operating system threads by the Go scheduler.
 If a thread is blocked, say by an I/O bound task, other goroutines can be moved to other threads.

+A goroutine is a concurrent function execution.
+A channel is a communication mechanism that allows one goroutine to pass values of a specified type to another goroutine.
+The function main runs in a goroutine and the go statement creates additional goroutines.

 Sometimes dubbed lightweight threads, goroutines are managed by the Go runtime where they are mapped and moved to the appropriate operating